Arrow Air Flight 1285R: Aftermath

-On the day of the crash, responsibility was claimed by the Islamic Jihad Organization.
-Islamic Jihad had already claimed responsibility for the 1983 Beirut barracks bombings that killed more than 200 American soldiers.
+On the day of the crash, responsibility was claimed by the Islamic Jihad Organization (de-facto part of Hezbollah).
+Islamic Jihad had already claimed responsibility for the 1983 Beirut barracks bombings that killed more than 200 American Marines.
 The claim was dismissed by the Canadian and U.S. governments soon after.
 According to United Press International, "Hours after the crash the Islamic Jihad – a Shiite Muslim extremist group – claimed it destroyed the plane to prove [its] ability to strike at the Americans anywhere."
 Pentagon and Canadian government officials rejected the claim, made by an anonymous caller to a French news agency in Beirut.

-All 256 people died – 248 U.S. servicemen and 8 crew members.
-To date, the death toll still constitutes the deadliest plane crash in Canada, and the U.S. Army's single deadliest air crash in peacetime.
+The death toll of all 256 people on board – 248 U.S. servicemen and 8 crew members, still constitutes the deadliest plane crash in Canada, and the U.S. Army's single deadliest air crash in peacetime.

 Of the 248 servicemen, all but twelve were members of 101st Airborne Division (Air Assault), most of whom were from the 3d Battalion, 502nd Infantry; eleven were from other Forces Command units; and one was an agent from the Criminal Investigations Command (CID).

+On December 16, 1985, President Ronald Reagan, accompanied by the First Lady Nancy Reagan, attended a memorial service at Fort Campbell, Kentucky, where he said:

+"Some people think of members of the military as only warriors, fierce in their martial expertise.
+But the men and women we mourn today were peacemakers.
+They were there to protect life and preserve a peace, to act as a force for stability and hope and trust.
+Their commitment was as strong as their purpose was pure.
+And they were proud.
+They had a rendezvous with destiny and a potential they never failed to meet.
+Their work was a perfect expression of the best of the Judeo-Christian tradition.
+They were the ones of whom Christ spoke when He said, 'Blessed are the peacemakers: for they shall be called the children of God'."

 A memorial to the 256 victims at the crash site overlooks Gander Lake, and another memorial was erected at Fort Campbell.
 There is also a Memorial Park in Hopkinsville, Kentucky, just north of Fort Campbell.
 As of 2018, the scar from the crash is still visible from the ground and by satellite.

-In 1991, Les Filotas, the CASB board member who told a United States congressional committee that a thin layer of ice could not bring down the aircraft, published his exhaustive argument for the minority opinion that a possible in-flight explosion doomed the aircraft.

-The dissenting report led to delays in changes to de-icing procedures, and a thin layer of ice caused the deadly crash of Air Ontario Flight 1363 in Canada in 1989.
+The dissenting report led to delays in changes to de-icing procedures, later made after a thin layer of ice caused the deadly crash of Air Ontario Flight 1363 in Canada in 1989.
 In response to lack of confidence in accident investigations by the CASB, the government of Canada shut down the board in 1990, replacing it with an independent, multi-modal investigative agency – the Transportation Safety Board of Canada.

 In popular culture

 The television documentary series Mayday featured the Flight 1285R crash and investigation in a season 11 episode titled "Split Decision", which included interviews with accident investigators and a dramatic recreation of the accident.

-The television series Unsolved Mysteries ran a season 5 episode about the Flight 1285R crash on 5 May 1993 that heavily implied that the crash occurred due to a detonation, fire, or explosion on board the craft.
-The episode also implied a connection to the Iran–Contra affair.
+The mystery crime series Unsolved Mysteries explores conspiracy theories about the crash in season 5 episode 30.